po8klasie/po8klasie/CONTRIBUTING.md

 # Contributing
 Hi!

-Thank you for your interest in the WarsawLO project!
+Thank you for your interest in the po8klasie project!
 We, the maintainers, believe that tools like this one should be crafted by a community.

 We hope that this guide will help you find your way of participating.